marshalloffutt/wysiwyg/README.md

 # What You See Is What You Get

-Card-editor app exercise that makes use of event listeners, tests our understanding of order of importance in javascript, and challenges our ability to 'traverse the dom'.
+Card-editor app that makes use of event listeners, tests our understanding of order of importance in JavaScript, and challenges our ability to 'traverse the dom'.
+Once loaded, the user can click a card, and use the input field to edit the description of that card.
+And nothing else.

 ## Screenshots
 ![main screen shot](./screenshots/pic.png)